 Personalised medicine involves using information about a person’s cancer to help with the diagnosis and treatment.
 It is an area that researchers are still working on.

-So, everyone with the same type and stage of cancer would have the same treatment.
-But we know that this one size fits all approach works better for some people than others.
+In the past, everyone with the same type of cancer used to get the same treatment.
+But we know that this one size fits all approach doesn’t work for everyone.

 Is personalised medicine available for me?

 Personalised medicine is an area that researchers are still working on.
 But some people are already benefitting from this.

 Whether personalised medicine is suitable for you depends on:

 - whether scientists have identified particular gene changes for your type of cancer

 - if there is a test available for that gene change

 - if there is a treatment that targets the particular gene change